Anti-Zeno quantum advantage in fast-driven heat machines: Discussion

 The Markovian approximation suffices to find the correct efficiency (for a QHE) or the coefficient of performance (for a QR), even in the non-Markovian regimes, for mutually symmetric bath spectral functions (see Eq. \eqref{symm}).
 This guarantees that the efficiency always remains below the Carnot bound, even under fast modulations (see Fig. \ref{effcop}).

+Our scenario is conceptually different from that in which work is produced by a QHE on an external quantum system and quantum effects arise from the interaction between the quantum WF and the external quantum system \cite{watanabe17quantum}.
+Such quantum effects are absent in our case, where work input in the QHE is provided by a classical field.

-Experimental scenarios where the predicted AZD quantum advantage may be tested can be envisaged.
-Since non-Markovianity in general, and AZD in particular, require non-flat bath spectral functions, suitable canditates for the hot and cold baths are microwave cavities and waveguides in which dielectric gratings are embedded, with distinct cut-off and bandgap frequencies \cite{magnusson92new, klimovsky15} by fields in the optical wavelength regime.
-The required qubit modulations are then compatible with MHz periodic driving of superconducting transmon qubits \cite{Houck08controlling, Peterer15coherence} or NV-center qubits in diamonds \cite{sangtawesin14highly, sangtawesin14fast}.
+Experimental scenarios where the predicted AZD quantum advantage may be tested are diverse.
+Since non-Markovianity in general, and AZD in particular, require non-flat bath spectral functions, suitable candidates for the hot and cold baths are microwave cavities and waveguides in which dielectric gratings are embedded, with distinct cut-off and bandgap frequencies \cite{magnusson92new, klimovsky15} and the WF is a qubit whose level distance is modulated by fields.
+The required qubit modulations are then compatible with MHz periodic driving of superconducting transmon qubits \cite{Houck08controlling, Peterer15coherence} or NV-center qubits in diamonds \cite{sangtawesin14fast}.
+One can effectively decouple the WF from the thermal baths in stroke 2 by abruptly changing the resonance frequency of the two-level WF from $\omega_0$ to $\tilde{\omega}$, thus rendering the WF strongly off-resonant with the thermal baths, so that $G_{\rm h}\left(\tilde{\omega}\right) \approx G_{\rm c}\left(\tilde{\omega}\right) = 0$), thereby precluding any energy flow between the baths and the WF.
+We can recouple the WF with the thermal baths by reverting this frequency back to $\omega_0$, and then modulating it periodically, so as to generate either Markovian or non-Markovian anti-Zeno dynamics, as discussed above \cite{alvarez10zeno}.

+The AZD regime was experimentally observed in NMR setups \cite{alvarez10zeno}.
+Micro/nano-scale heat machines have been experimentally realized, for a trapped calcium ion as the WF \cite{rossnage16a}; nano-mechanical oscillators WF powered by squeezed thermal bath \cite{klaers17squeezed}; atomic heat machines assisted by quantum coherence \cite{klatzow19experimental}; or a nuclear spin $1/2$ as the WF in a quantum Otto cycle \cite{peterson18experimental}.

-The novel effects and performance trends of QHE and QR in the non-Markovian time domain, particularly the anti-Zeno induced power boost, open new, dynamically-controlled pathways in the quest for genuine quantum features in heat machines, which has been a major motivation of quantum thermodynamics in recent years \cite{scully03extracting, fialko12isolated, berut12experimental, rossnage14nanoscale, uzdin15equivalence, klaers17squeezed, klimovsky18single, niedenzu18quantum, ghosh18we}.
+The novel effects and performance trends of QHE and QR in the non-Markovian time domain, particularly the anti-Zeno induced power boost, open new, dynamically-controlled pathways in the quest for genuine quantum features in heat machines, which has been a major motivation of quantum thermodynamics in recent years \cite{ghosh17catalysis, ghosh2018thermodynamic, scully03extracting, fialko12isolated, berut12experimental, rossnage14nanoscale, uzdin15equivalence, klaers17squeezed, klimovsky18single, niedenzu18quantum, ghosh18we, binder18book}.